Automated Mobility in Mixed Traffic

 AI in data-driven research for mixed traffic;

-LLM and VLM applied for AVs;
+LLM, VLM, and VLA applied for AVs;

 Meaningful human control in mixed autonomy;